How Does Debt Payoff Opportunity Costs Work?

 return balance_prepayment, balance_investment

-The table below models net worth outcomes comparing a 6.0% debt pay-down vs a 10.0% market investment:
+The table below breaks down the net worth projections when we pit a 6.0% debt pay-down against a 10.0% market investment:

 Allocation ChoiceMonthly PaymentCompounding RateTerminal Capital Asset Value (20Y)Net Arbitrage Spread